jwyrick6/3155GroupProject/SRS.md

 6. [Glossary](#glossary)

 ## Introduction
+For our project, we are wanting to create
 In this section, you should give a brief overview of what your project will be.
 Describe the software system you are building and what problems it solves.
 You should also give a short description of the stakeholders (users of the system) and what their needs are.
 There is no set formatting requirement, but you should maintain a consistent structure across future sections.
 Not all members must contribute to this section.

 ## Requirements